MetOffice/CSET/docs/source/usage/run_full_cylc_workflow.rst

 This tutorial provides a step by step guide of how to run CSET within a CYLC environment across multiple forecast data that will populate a website with the plots to navigate.
-This guide assumes that you have `CYLC8`_ installed in your workspace.
+This guide assumes that you have `Cylc 8`_ installed in your workspace.
 You can confirm this by typing

 .. code-block:: bash